syncfusion/xamarin-device-internals/README.md

 # Device Internals #

-Device internals is a simple Xamarin.Forms application to demonstrate accessing the device native behaviors such as bluetooth, wifi, accelerometer, geolocation and visualize its values using Syncfusion [Xamarin UI components](https://www.syncfusion.com/products/xamarin).
+Device internals is a simple Xamarin.Forms application that access the device native behaviors such as bluetooth, wifi, accelerometer, geolocation to visualize and monitor those values using [Syncfusion Xamarin UI controls](https://www.syncfusion.com/products/xamarin).
 This project uses the following patterns and features:

 * XAML UI
 * Custom controls